 One of the things I love about working in InfoSec is the way people in cybersecurity share what they know with each other.
-As a SANS Subject Matter Expert (SME), I am required to share what I know with students who ask for help.
+As a SANS Subject Matter Expert (SME), I was* required to share what I know with students who ask for help.
 Sometimes that means replying to their questions via email.
 Other times it means walking them through course concepts, material, or virtual machine (VM) configuration/tweaks/hacks via LiveChat.
 Often it means counseling them on what they should do to prepare for the GIAC certification exam associated with their particular SANS course, particularly if this is their first GIAC certification.

 Officially, I cannot comment on what GIAC will or will not include in their exams.
 If you want something official, ask them.
 But what I can do is share what I have learned from my own experiences taking SANS courses and passing multiple certification exams.
 In this I stand on the shoulders of giants, some of whom I will name and link to below.
-I will also add my own spin, expanding on some things I mentioned in a similar (and much shorter) post last year, and hopefully contribute something positive to the collective knowledge out there to help you not only pass the exam, but to retain what you learn so you can use your newfound knowledge and skills as you go forward.
+I will also add my own spin, expanding on some things I mentioned in a similar (and much shorter) post in 2018, and hopefully contribute something positive to the collective knowledge out there to help you not only pass the exam, but to retain what you learn so you can use your newfound knowledge and skills as you go forward.

 Tip 1: SANS Courses Are Not For The Faint of Heart